Vehicle Transmission Stuck in Gear Limp Mode

 My car is in limp mode, but no codes are present.

 The engine control unit (ECU) or the Transmission Control Module (TCM) can set the limp mode.
 A generic OBD-II scanner can only read the codes from the engine control unit.
 Your vehicle may have a transmission issue, so you need a Transmission Scanner to diagnose it.
-Another issue is that your scanner may not read manufacturer-specific fault codes.
+Another problem is that your scanner may not read manufacturer-specific fault codes.

 Will driving in limp mode damage my car engine?